 - What does it mean to show perseverance or to be committed?

-- When you try something new how does perseverance help?
+- When you try something new, how does perseverance help?

 Children’s Books about Perseverance and Determination

 These children’s books about perseverance illustrate how hard work and persistence can overcome setbacks.
 Characters show perseverance and determination and are an example to your students that they can reach their own goals and overcome challenges.
-The characters overcome various challenges and find different ways of achieving their goals.
+The characters overcome various challenges and find different ways of achieving goals.